Bachelor of Arts with a Major in History, General

 Specific dates for Admissions (Undergraduate only), Financial Aid, Fee Payments, Registration, Start/End of term, Final Exams, etc. are available in THE SCOOP.

-- to find useful primary and secondary sources
+- Analyze primary and secondary sources for their historical content and interpretations.